kreauniv/comp308/source/notional-machine.rst

 in our case is spent not evaluating pictures, but in rendering pictures to images.
 As we saw with :rkt:`compiler.rkt`, addressing that is a different kind of "optimization".

+.. admonition:: **Exercise**

+    Study the consequences of how we've implemented identifier binding and lookup.
+In particular, supposing we bind one identifier twice, which of the two values would the rest of the instructions end up using?
+How would we recall the earlier binding if we wanted that?
+Is there any meaning to asking for that in the context of our language?